John Willats

-John Willats (died April 2006) was a psychologist and artist known for his research on pictorial systems of depiction and perspective, which included a taxonomy of the methods of visual projection used by various artists.
+John Willats (died April 2006) was a British psychologist and artist known for his research on pictorial systems of depiction and perspective, which included a taxonomy of the methods of visual projection used by various artists.
 He was considered an expert on children's drawings and how children develop drawing abilities.

 Biography

 Willats studied sculpture at the Royal College of Art.
 He had degrees in mechanical sciences and psychology.
 He worked under the supervision of Richard Wollheim at London University.
 He was teaching sculpture and drawing at Walthamstow School of Art when along with Fred Dubery, he published his first book, Drawing Systems Willats was an Honorary Research Fellow at the Polytechnic of East London and was an Honorary Research Fellow of the University of Birmingham.
 He was a professor at Loughborough University.

 In 2000, Willats completed a sculpture celebrating the millennium in a former hometown of Bradford-on-Avon, England.
 The sculpture is a life-sized representation of a mill girl, known as "Millie", that celebrates the town's history.